Alzheimer and Cognitive Decline

 Preventing them by controlling inflammation

 Brain aging is not just a matter of age.
-Today, we know that chronic inflammation and glycation—processes triggered by excess sugar in the diet—play a central role in the loss of memory, concentration, and mental clarity.
+Today we know that chronic inflammation and glycation—processes triggered by repetitive consumption of certain foods and an excess of sugars in the diet—play a central role in the loss of memory, concentration, and mental clarity.

 - It is the most common and severe form of dementia.